ppizarror/PyDetex/README.rst

 Introduction
 ------------

-A python application that removes LaTeX code and transforms it to plain text for grammar checking or other things.
-Multiple language support (15+), detects repeated words, offers a dictionary (synonyms, antonyms, definitions), and many things more to come!
+PyDetex is a Python application that transforms LaTeX code to plain text.
+It has multiple language support (15+), detects repeated words, offers a dictionary (synonyms, antonyms, definitions), and many things more to come!

 Comprehensive documentation for the latest version (if you plan to use the API) is available at https://pydetex.readthedocs.io